- Eagle Permits

 • an inactive nest to ensure public health and safety;

 • an inactive nest to restore operation of a man-made structure that has been rendered inoperable by the presence of the nest; or

 • an inactive nest in certain other instances where the removal or relocation of that nest (or the mitigation for its removal) will provide a clear and substantial benefit to eagles.

 The regulations authorizing permits for removal or relocation of bald or golden eagle nests can be found in the Code of the Federal Register 50 CFR 22.27.

-If you would like further assistance regarding obtaining a permit to remove or relocate an eagle nest, contact:
+For further assistance regarding obtaining a permit to remove or relocate an eagle nest, please contact us!